Finding the right electric shaver to suit your skin, hair and personal style

 Don't make a snap decision

-Overall, we found that the best electric shavers -- the ones that will give you a close, clean shave without ruining your hearing or yanking your beard out one hair at a time -- cost anywhere from $100 to $250, with yearly maintenance costs that range from $20 to $230 depending on the shaver and what sort of cleaning stand it has (if any).
-We discuss upkeep costs more thoroughly in the Buyer's Guide section of this report.
+Overall, we found that the best electric shavers -- the ones that will give you a close, clean shave without ruining your hearing or yanking your beard out one hair at a time -- cost anywhere from $70 to $250 or more, with yearly maintenance costs that range from $20 to $230 depending on the shaver and what sort of cleaning stand it has (if any).